cloudnative-pg/cloudnative-pg/docs/src/service_management.md

 While this setup covers most use cases for accessing PostgreSQL within the same Kubernetes cluster, CloudNativePG offers flexibility to:

-- Disable the creation of any or all default services.
+- Disable the creation of the `ro` and/or `r` default services.
 - Define your own services using the standard `Service` API provided by Kubernetes.

+You can mix these two options.

 A common scenario arises when using CloudNativePG in database-as-a-service (DBaaS) contexts, where access to the database from outside the Kubernetes cluster is required.
-In such cases, you can disable the default services and create your own service of type `LoadBalancer`, if available in your Kubernetes environment.
+In such cases, you can create your own service of type `LoadBalancer`, if available in your Kubernetes environment.

 ## Disabling Default Services

-You can disable any or all default services through the [`managed.services.disabledDefaultServices` option](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-ManagedServices).
+You can disable any or all of the `ro` and `r` default services through the [`managed.services.disabledDefaultServices` option](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-ManagedServices).

+!!!
+Important
+    The `rw` service is essential because CloudNativePG relies on it to ensure PostgreSQL replication.

 For example, if you want to remove both the `ro` (read-only) and `r` (read) services, you can use this configuration: